PerrySong/LearnBlockchain/README.md

 1. Asymmetric encryption uses two keys to encrypt a plain text.
 2. Secret keys are exchanged over the Internet or a large network.
 It ensures that malicious persons do not misuse the keys.
 3. It is important to note that anyone with a secret key can decrypt the message and this is why asymmetrical encryption uses two related keys to boosting security.
-4. A public key is made freely avaliable to anyone who might want to send you a message.
+4. A public key is made freely available to anyone who might want to send you a message.
 5. The second private key is kept a secret so that only you can know.

-## How to use public/private key (and cryotographic hash function) for authentication (?)

 ## What is public-key infrasetructure(PKI)? (why do we need this?)

-The Public key infrastructure (PKI) is the set of hardware, sfotware, policies, processes and procedures required to create, manage, distribute, use, store, and revoke digital certificates and public-keys.
+The Public key infrastructure (PKI) is the set of hardware, software, policies, processes and procedures required to create, manage, distribute, use, store, and revoke digital certificates and public-keys.

 ## How does Ethereum provides PKI? (?)

-## Reliable Broadcast
+## Terminating Reliable Broadcast

 1. Validity: If the sender is correct and broadcasts a message m, then all correct processes eventually deliver m.
 2. Agreement: If a correct process delivers a message m, then all correct processes eventually deliver m.